auca/com.121/Practice/Practice_02.md

 Rewrite the code to set the boolean variable in 32-bit x86 inline assembly.
 Name the source file `05.inline.c`.

+## Problem #3: "Loop Constructs"

+Write a program `06` to read characters from the user in a `while` loop.
+Count the characters, stop on `EOF` condition, and print the total number of characters.
+Take a look at the assembly in GDB.
+Step through the code to analyze how it works.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
+The source file should be named `06.goto.c` Rewrite the code for the `while` loop in 32-bit x86 inline assembly.
+Name the source file `06.inline.c`.

+Write a program `07` to print all ASCII characters from code 32 up to 126 with a `for` loop.
+Print the output in a tabular manner with 16 or 32 characters per every row.
+Represent the constant 16 or 32 in a macro definition.
+Take a look at the assembly in GDB.
+Step through the code to analyze how it works.
+Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
+The source file should be named `07.goto.c` Rewrite the `for` loopin 32-bit x86 inline assembly.
+Name the source file `07.inline.c`.

-## GitHub Checkpoint #2, Part 1-2
+## GitHub Checkpoint #2, Part 1-3

-For the second GitHub Checkpoint, you need to prepare, commit, and push Problem 1 and 2 to your private course repository on GitHub.
+For the second GitHub Checkpoint, you need to prepare, commit, and push Problem 1 through 3 to your private course repository on GitHub.
 You have to get the repository from the instructor if you don't have one.
 Submit the last commit ID without any extra characters to Canvas, pointing to the snapshot where all the code is ready.
 You may create new commits and resubmit before the deadline multiple times.

 You must also record your work with the server for the lab problems.
 You can use Zoom to record the sessions to the disk.
 The recordings must be concise and must